You may have heard about his odd complex.

 'Cause he... loved his mother...

-Oedipus the King, also known as Oedipus Tyrannus or Oedipus Rex, is the first in a series of three plays by the Greek tragedian Sophocles.
+Οἰδίπους Τύραννος (Oedipus Tyrannus), also known as Oedipus the King or Oedipus Rex, is the first in a series of three plays by the Greek tragedian Sophocles.
 The play tells of the downfall of the king Oedipus from his lofty position, due to hubris (pride), which seems to be the leading cause of death, despair, and destruction in Thebes.

 The play opens with a terrible plague ravaging Oedipus' kingdom of Thebes.
-Creon, the Queen's brother, returns from the oracle at Delphi with news that the plague will not be lifted until the true murderer of the old King is found.
+Creon, the Queen's brother, returns from his audience with Pythia, the Oracle of Delphi, with news that the plague will not be lifted until the true murderer of the previous king, King Laius, is found.
 The blind prophet Tiresias warns Oedipus that he really really does not want to know who the true cause of the plague is.
-However, Oedipus is driven by both honor and a dedication to his people to root out the cause of this evil.
+However, Oedipus is driven by both honor and dedication to his people to root out the cause of this evil.
 It turns out Oedipus himself is the cause of the plague.
 The reasons behind it are long and complicated.

-When Oedipus was born, the sole prince of Thebes, it was foretold he would kill his father and marry his mother.
+When Oedipus was born, the sole prince of Thebes, it was foretold he would kill his father Laius and marry his mother Jocasta.
 His father orders his son to be left in the wilderness to die.
 This does not work.
-Oedipus ends up being adopted by another pair of royals who fail to tell him that they are not his birth parents.
-Oedipus eventually gets wind of the prophecy from his birth and leaves home to avoid that fate.
+Oedipus ends up being adopted by another pair of royals, King Polybus and Queen Merope of Corinth, who fail to tell him that they are not his birth parents.
+Oedipus eventually gets wind of the prophecy from his birth and leaves Corinth to avoid that fate.

 Oedipus' wife/mother figures things out shortly before he does and hangs herself.
-Upon finding her body, Oedipus gouges his eyes out with her brooches.
+Upon finding Jocasta's body, Oedipus gouges his eyes out with her brooches.
 Now a completely broken man, Oedipus goes into exile.